 Chlorine is a very powerful oxidiser, it’s the active ingredient in chlorine bleach and the bleaching agent in most household bleach products.
 Pure chlorine is highly toxic and highly corrosive.
 However, there are still plenty of risks associated with using the diluted version commonly found in homes.

 CAUTION: Common household chlorine bleach products can produce TOXIC CHLORINE GAS, if mixed with certain other chemicals.
 The inhalation of common household chlorine-bleach fumes can POTENTIALLY DAMAGE LUNGS; there are other health risks associated with the use of chlorine-bleach.

 Ammonia (Ammonium-Hydroxide), is another common household cleaning chemical.
-Ammonium Hydroxide (normally no-more then 5% by volume), is often the primary active ingredient in ammonia based cleaning products.
+Ammonium Hydroxide (normally no-more than 5% by volume), is often the primary active ingredient in ammonia-based cleaning products.
 Airborne Ammonia, in the form of vapour-inhalation is the primary risk to the cleaner; in much similar ways to chloride-bleach.

 ASSOCIATED LABELLING WARNINGS: